 2:30-3:15pm, “Listening to Jazz” workshop with Dr. Kimberly Hannon Teal and the Doug Stone Quartet

-3:15-4pm, Performance by the Doug Stone Quartet featuring Claudia Burson (piano), Garrett Jones (bass), and Chris Teal (drums)
+3:15-4pm, Performance of the by the Doug Stone Quartet featuring Claudia Burson (piano), Garrett Jones (bass), and Chris Teal (drums)

 Attendance to the events at Guisinger Music House and the Fayetteville Public Library are free and open to the public.
 Participation for school groups in the performance clinic portion of the festival is $100 for the day (register at https://bit.ly/2FtxDay until April 1st).
 Anyone interested in making a tax-exempt donation to the Institute for Creative Music to support student scholarships to the U of A Community Music School Camps and Workshops can visit http://www.ifcmusic.org/donate/ For more information, contact Chris Teal (email@example.com) and visit http://www.ifcmusic.org/

 All performances in Stella Boyle Concert Hall in the Fine Arts Building: